Asian Cucumber Salad Fresh and Crunchy Delight

 Let the salad sit for about 10 minutes to allow the flavors to meld together before serving.

-- Presentation Tips: Serve the salad in a clear glass bowl for a colorful effect and garnish with fresh cilantro on top for an added pop of color.
+Serve in a clear glass bowl and garnish with fresh cilantro for added color.